Weighted Cycles on Weaves: Weighted Cycles and Their Merodromies

 \begin{defn} A \emph{weighted chain} on a weave $\ww$ is an oriented path $\eta$ on the plane that avoids all boundary base points, with no self-intersection, and intersecting $\ww$ transversely, together with the assignment of a weight to each connected component in $\eta\setminus\ww$, such that the two weights adjacent to any edge colored by $s_i$ are of the form $\mu$ and $s_i.\mu$.
 We also adopt the convention that a weighted chain with a $0$ weight is the same as removing that weighted chain. \end{defn}

-\begin{defn} We also consider weighted chains up to \emph{homotopies}, which is a combination of local path homotopies and the following list of moves (see also Figure \ref{fig: homotopies}): \begin{enumerate} \item Pulling or pushing a U-turn through a weave edge. \item Reversing the orientation and changing the weights to their opposite. \item Trivial if it does not intersect any weave edges and homotopic to a small loop or a boundary interval.\footnote{We say the weighted cycle equals $1$ because we are treating the weighted cycles multiplicatively; if we treat them additively (as in the case of usual homological cycles, this should be $0$.} \item Homotoping through a trivalent weave vertex of color $s_i$ if $s_i.\mu=\mu$. \item Homotoping through a tetravalent weave vertex. \item Homotoping through a hexavalent weave vertex. \end{enumerate}
+\begin{defn} We also consider weighted chains up to \emph{homotopies}, which is a combination of local path homotopies and the following list of moves (see also Figure \ref{fig: homotopies}): \begin{enumerate} \item[(0)] Pulling or pushing a U-turn through a weave edge. \item[(1)] Reversing the orientation and changing the weights to their opposite. \item[(2)] Trivial if it does not intersect any weave edges and homotopic to a small loop or a boundary interval. \item[(3)] Homotoping through a bivalent weave vertex up to a sign. \item[(4)] Homotoping through a trivalent weave vertex of color $s_i$ if $s_i.\mu=\mu$. \item[(5)] Homotoping through a tetravalent weave vertex. \item[(6)] Homotoping through a hexavalent weave vertex. \end{enumerate}

 \end{defn}